Ureongi gaksi: Features and significance

 Ureongi gaksi features an inter-species marriage between a snail that turns into a maiden and a male human.
 When the man courts her, the snail bride tells him she cannot accept him for a couple of days.
 However, the man is impatient and breaks the taboo by immediately making her his bride.
 Ureongi gaksi is therefore structured around taboos and breaking them.
 The part where the magistrate becomes smitten with the snail bride's beauty and takes her away strongly hints at the motif of a government official taking possession of a woman related to a civilian.
 Having a maiden emerge from a snail shell gives the story a mysterious air.
 Yet, describing that it is the snail bride's duty to be good at cooking indicates that the term "Ureongi gaksi" represents women who are homemakers in their in-laws' household.

 Other

 Ureongi gaksi features the motif of a government official taking away a woman related to a civilian.
 Tales with the same motif have gained attention for serving as sources for the well-known Korean classic called Chunhyangjeon (춘향전 The Tale of Chunhyang).
 Other Korean folktales similar to Ureongi gaksi include Domi eui cheo (도미의 처 The Wife of Domi) and Jirisan baksaeknyeo (지리산 박색녀 The Ugly Woman at Mount Jiri).

 Translations

-The tale was translated as The Mud-Snail Fairy and The Snail Lady.
+The tale was translated as The Mud-Snail Fairy and The Snail Lady, both sourced from Korea.

-A version of the tale, titled The Story of the Covetous Magistrate, was published by E. B. Landis in the Journal of American Folklore.
+Another Korean version of the tale, titled The Story of the Covetous Magistrate, was published by E. B. Landis in the Journal of American Folklore.
 In this version of the story, the fairy gets out of a pumpkin, but the rest of the tale remains largely the same.